Chinese people in Turkey: History

-After many centuries of migration from the Chinese state, there has been an emergence of distinct Chinese ethnic diasporas in the Turkish State.
-Chinese Empires went through phases of trying to synthesise cultures with steppe ethnicities, including Turkic peoples, as they conquered them.
+Manchuria for 300 years till 1911, when did China conquer Turkey?)

 This is referred to as the Eurasian Hybrid model.
 During the Tang Dynasty, the Northern China-Inner Asia borderlands were often contested, with ethnically distinct and autonomous regions.
 An Lushan, a former provincial governor and half-Turkic military commander for the Tangs, revolted and caused the Tang Dynasty to rely on Uyghur Empire military reinforcements, another Turkic group.
 The Silk Road was an ancient, international trade route which connected the Ottoman and the Chinese empires for 2000 years.
 The road spanned from the ancient Chinese capital of Chang'an, through Inner Asia, to the modern day Turkey.
 Today, the People's Republic of China (PRC) and the Republic of Turkey stand on the Eastern and Western ends of Eurasia and the Silk Road.

 Sino-Turkic economic policies were strengthened in the 20th century.
-The 1970s saw developments in Turkish foreign policy and Turkey’s relationship with China.
+The 1970s saw developments in Turkish foreign policy and Turkey's relationship with China.
 The international Cold War trade divisions of the Eastern and Western Blocs were loosening as the Sino- American relationship was strengthening.
 The US Congress put an embargo on trade with Turkey in 1975 in response to the Cyprus Dispute, because of their opposition to the Turkish operation of sending troops to Cyprus on July 20, 1974.
 Ankara now needed to seek relations with socialist nations that were not found in the Arab World, so began to prioritise developing the policy with Asia for their own national interest.
-Turkey then turned to the Peoples Republic of China (PRC) for support since it was a member of the UN Security Council, which gave it increasing leverage in world politics.
+Turkey then turned to the People's Republic of China (PRC) for support since it was a member of the UN Security Council, which gave it increasing leverage in world politics.
 Ankara was able to enter the rampantly growing Chinese market, and purchase weapons and missile systems that they no longer could acquire from the West.
 From the 1970s, Ankara began to standardise the development of Asian Foreign Policy.